No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 man → king | monarch    // man maps to king under the monarchic frame
 ```

-From the perspective of Left Kan Extension, *king* can also be understood as a lifted from *man*, crossing from a gendered lexical domain (generic gender space) to a political-royal domain (*king*) under the frame *monarch*.
+From the perspective of Left Kan Extension, *king* can also be understood as a lifted projection from *man*, crossing from a gendered lexical domain (generic gender space) to a political-royal domain (*king*) under the frame *monarch*.

 ```
   Royal Domain ⇔ Gendered Domain